-Vietnamese is a monosyllabic language, that means each syllable is written seperately.
-Even though words can have one or more syllables, you can write all Vietnamese words just by knowing all syllables.
-But how many syllables are there in Vietnamese language?
+Vietnamese is a monosyllabic language with each syllable is separated by space in written.
+Even though words can have one or more syllables, you can write all the words just by knowing all syllables.
+But how many syllables are there in the Vietnamese language?
 That should be answered in this post.

 Disclaimer: I’m not a linguist.
-Basing on the guideline of how to form a syllables which is usually taught in primary school in Vietnam and related Wikipedia entries I would try to find all possibly existent syllables.
+Basing on the guideline of how to form a syllable which is usually taught in primary school in Vietnam and related Wikipedia entries I would try to find all potential candidates that can be regarded as Vietnamese syllables.

 Instead of going deep into the linguistic part, by establishing rules and structure we can create all Vietnamese syllables.
 Even though most of them may not be ‘real’, this list can be useful for many Vietnamese text and speech processing tasks.

 If by any chances you’re learning Vietnamese and come across this post.
 This list may not suit your needs.
 Instead I would recommend a list of most popular syllables based on statistic.
 Although some information in this post might be helpful for language learners.

 A simple structure of syllable are proposed for this task.
 A syllable consists of two parts: the onset and the rime.
 The onset is optional while the rime is essential for the syllable to be valid.
 A rime is always associated with one of six tones of Vietnamese

 Inspired by the ‘Common Vietnamese rimes’ table which can be found in Wikipedia entry for Vietnamese phonology I created a similar table for rimes construction.
 The difference is the Wikipedia table is based on phonology (The IPA - International Phonetic Alphabet was used) while my table is based on orthography.

 A rime is always associated with one tone.
 Table above has rimes in their